Skip to main content

 Global Insurance Market Index

-The Global Insurance Market Index is our proprietary measure of global commercial insurance rate change at renewal — providing insights on the world's major insurance markets.
+The Global Insurance Market Index (GIMI) is our proprietary measure of global commercial insurance rate change at renewal — providing insights into the world's major insurance markets.

-Global commercial insurance rates declined by 2% in the fourth quarter of 2024, the second consecutive decrease in the composite rate following seven years of increases, according to the Marsh Global Insurance Market Index.
+In the first quarter of 2026, global commercial insurance rates declined by 5%, marking the seventh consecutive quarter of rate decreases following seven years of increases, according to Marsh’s Global Insurance Market Index (GIMI).

 Global composite insurance rate change